 The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
 If there are fewer than three governors from Peel Park Primary and Nursery available, the Clerk will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the committee.
 Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.
+The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.

 If the complainant is invited to attend the meeting, they may bring someone along to provide support.
 This can be a relative or friend.
-The aim of the governors committee will be:
+Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+However, there may be occasions when legal representation is appropriate.